WCLV Program Guide 11-25-2018

 1901 first performance of Gustav Mahler's Symphony No. 4 by the Kaim Orchestra (now the Munich Philharmonic) with the composer conducting; built around a single song, Das himmlische Leben (The Heavenly Life), from the collection Des Knaben Wunderhorn.

-1940 Jean-Claude Malgoire – French conductor, oboist (77 years old); in 1966, founded La Grande Écurie et la Chambre du Roy, a period-instrument Baroque music ensemble.
+1940 Jean-Claude Malgoire – French conductor, oboist (died April 14, 2018); in 1966, founded La Grande Écurie et la Chambre du Roy, a period-instrument Baroque music ensemble.

 1951 first performance of Lou Harrison's Seven Pastorales in New York by the Collegium Musicum, conducted by Fritz Rikko, to whom one of the pastorales is dedicated; other dedicatees are John Cage, Remy Charlip and the composer’s mother and brother.

 00:00 FILM AT FIVE with Bill O’Connell: Maurice Jarre, A Place in Cinema

 Maurice Jarre: A Passage to India: Bombay March—Royal Philharmonic/Maurice Jarre

 Maurice Jarre: Georges Franju Suite— Royal Philharmonic/Maurice Jarre